v1neethnc/al-folio/_projects/2021-09-baltimore-city-crime-statistics.md

 	</div>
 </div>
 <br>
+Simple line graphs were used to show the trend of indoor and outdoor crimes across different months of the year in the time range specified by the user.
+This is instrumental in understanding the general trends and helps the police determine where to spend resources at different times of the year.
+For example, the significantly higher number of outdoor crimes during July - October period followed by a significant dip in the next three months implies that weather is a significant factor in the number of outdoor crimes committed.
+This can be used as a launching point to determine the counties or sections of the cities with higher crime during these time periods and ensure better policing in the area to help make the community safer.
 <div class="row">
 	<div class="col-sm mt-3 mt-md-0">
 		{% include figure.html path="assets/img/balt_city_crime/bcc_py_viz3.png" title="Indoor and Outdoor Crimes by Month" class="img-fluid rounded z-depth-1" %}